getodk/docs/collect-forms.rst

 Loading Forms from ODK Aggregate Server or Google Drive
 ------------------------------------------------------------

-If you have :doc:`connected ODK Collect to a server  <collect-connect>` or :ref:`Google Drive <connecting-to-google>`, use :guilabel:`Get blank forms` on the app home screen to browse available forms and download them to your device.
+If you have :doc:`connected ODK Collect to a server  <collect-connect>` or :doc:`Google Drive  <collect-connect-google>`, use :guilabel:`Get blank forms` on the app home screen to browse available forms and download them to your device.

 .. note::